AdityaNambiar/ReactFunctional/README.md

 # Steps performed manually (for CI till CD on Docker) to get some help writing API:
 After successfully completing your project (i.e. when its ready to be deployed),
 1. Write your Jenkinsfile.
-- Writing only the stage for building.
-It could potentiatlly stand as example for showing how (in our major project) it can be supplied by developers for automating builds for CI.
 2. Write the Dockerfile
 - Instructions to be written for this Dockerfile:
     a.
 Use node-alpine image (use a specific version image).
     b.
 Take the 'build/' from the project's working directory.
     c.
-Take the 'package.json' from project's working directory. (*make sure only required devDependencies are present in its list* )
+Take the 'package.json' from project's working directory. (*make sure only required dependencies are present in its list* )
     d.
 Take the hosting code which uses Express in Node, from the 'webserver' folder.
     e.
 Perform 'npm i' for setting up 'node_modules'
     f.
 Expose the appropriate port.